This Level 3 programme allows you to further your career by gaining an advanced apprenticeship qualification and work and earn at technician level.

 Site carpentry focuses on woodwork essential to a construction site and includes fitting flooring, roofing frame installation, partition wall construction and stair building to name but a few.
 There is also timber frame erection, window fitting and some on-site modifications needed for structures.

-We offer a range of full-time site carpentry and bench joinery qualifications to get you started on a career in wood trades in construction (see previous pages).
-However, if you want to earn while you learn as an apprentice, we also offer site carpentry at Level 2 and 3.
+If you want to earn while you learn as an apprentice, we also offer site carpentry at Level 2.
 You just need an employer to take you on so you can gain essential work experience while studying at college one day per week to gain your qualification.

 Share this course with someone you know...